Skjeggy/aliskontoret/content/nb/people/people.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-  - ALIS-Sør
+  - ALIS-kontor Sør
-  - ALIS-Midt
+  - ALIS-kontor Midt
-  - ALIS-Vest
+  - ALIS-kontor Vest
-  - ALIS-Nord
+  - ALIS-kontor Nord
-  - ALIS-Øst
+  - ALIS-kontor Øst
 design:
   show_interests: false
   show_role: true